spoorthi-b/Raytracing/README.md

 2) To install additional dependencies run this command: sudo apt-get install libpng-dev

-To compile the project using the command 'scons' and in order to ensure there are really no errors or issues running it twice should display that everything was built okay the first time.
+To compile the project use the command 'scons'.
+In order to ensure there are really no errors or issues running it twice should display that everything was built okay the first time.

 To run the program use command './raytracer.py .'